 The agile principles listed in the manifesto all focus on the importance of interaction.
 Their objective is to move away from rigid processes bureaucracy.

 Scrum uses a Product Backlog along with user stories instead of detailed product specifications.
 These user stories describe user wants from their perspective.
 Also, the product backlog is incrementally enhanced during the development process, making it a “living” artifact.

 The work to be done during a sprint is planned together with the stakeholders at the beginning of that particular Sprint.
 After that, the development team meets in a Daily Scrum to plan the work that needs to be done.

 Ever heard about Agile PMOs?
 Find more detail here.

-- The results of the Sprint are presented to the stakeholders in the Sprint Review.
+- The work results are presented to the stakeholders in a sprint review.

-Beside this pure form of Scrum, further varieties exist as for instance Reliable Scrum (with Critical Chain elements) or other agile tools.
-These include, for example, Kanban Boards in which there are no roles, as they serve simply to visualize workflows.
+In addition to this pure form of Scrum, there are also variations such as Reliable Scrum (with critical chain elements), and other agile tools.
+These include: Kanban boards in which there are no roles because these only serve to help visualize the work processes.

 Learn more about Program Management Solutions in Product Development and R&D.

 The concept of a Minimum Viable Product or MVP is based on this premise: if the first prototype of the desired product that you deliver to the customer is not yet especially beautiful or does not have all the functions requested, but can still provide a benefit to the stakeholder ‒ this is the MVP.
 The use of this early version, in turn, provides you with valuable feedback that is helpful in further optimizing the final product.